Banno/banno-powerons/certificate-renewal/Certificate Renewal JSON contract.md

  - ***suspendMessage***:  CU customizable message to be displayed should the member select the 'Suspend' option.
 May contain from 0 to 9 lines.

  - ***reviewMessage***:  CU customizable message to be displayed on the review screen.
 Required.
 Must contain from 1 to 9 lines.

+ - ***ineligibleIrsCodeMessage***:  CU customizable message to be displayed for a cd renew request on a share that has an ineligible IRS code.
+Optional.
+May contain from 0 to 9 lines.

 ## Request (PROCESSDATA):
 ```json